-As in infarction, heart failure or arrhythmia $\rightarrow \downarrow CO \rightarrow$ shock.
+As in infarction, heart failure or arrhythmia $\rightarrow \downarrow CO \rightarrow shock$.

 (IV) Obstructive shock:

-due to obstruction of the blood flow at the centers of circulation which hinders blood flow to tissue: -In the lung: as in cases of the pulmonary embolism, thrombosis, and tension pneumothorax with marked elevation of the intrathoracic pressure.

--In the heart : as in cardiac tamponade (massive pericardial effusion) with fibrosis which prevent cardiac filling and contraction.
+- due to obstruction of the blood flow at the centers of circulation which hinders blood flow to tissue: -In the lung: as in cases of the pulmonary embolism, thrombosis, and tension pneumothorax with marked elevation of the intrathoracic pressure. - -In the heart: as in cardiac tamponade (massive pericardial effusion) with fibrosis and constrictive pericarditis, which prevent cardiac filling and contraction.